Sex Counselor & Therapist – Career, Salary & State Licensure

 • Duration: 33 months

 If a therapist or allied health professional wants to specialize in sex therapy after earning their master’s degree, a post-graduate certificate, such as the online program offered by the California Institute of Integral Studies (CIIS).
 This program is one of few accredited by the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
-This program offers 75 credit hours of continuing education credits (CEUs) for licensed counselors, social workers, and marriage and family therapists in California.
+This program offers 165 hours (75 in-person or online synchronous and 90 online asynchronous) of continuing education credits (CEUs) for licensed counselors, social workers, and marriage and family therapists in California.
 Students are accepted in a cohort and must commit to five weekend sessions.
-Upon completion of this program, graduates are eligible to earn a sex therapy certificate.
+Upon completion of this program, graduates from this program are eligible to earn a sex therapy certificate.

 • Location: San Francisco, CA